smudgelang/smear/doc/tutorial/pinball-tutorial.rst

 Default Handlers
 ================

-People have started doing bad and unexpected things to our pinball machine.
-Someone put two coins in, one after the other and made the whole thing crash.
-Other people keep lifting the front of the machine to artificially boost their scores.
+Now that we have users, they've started doing bad and unexpected things to our pinball machine.
+Someone figured out they could lift the front of the machine to prevent the ball from dropping and get cheaty high scores.

 Any-Event
 ---------